zero gravity chair

 • PHI VILLA XXL: 400 lbs rating — 30”W between outer edges of armrests — since the headrest slides on the backrest frame, slide it above or below the bino-holder mount — padded — Amazon: B08LMT7YDM — untested

-• Cabela’s Big Outdoorsman Lounger: 400 lbs rating — ~31″W between outer edges of armrests — open upper areas of the backrest frame — untested — since the frame is likely wider at the front than at the back, contact us regarding a build plan change
+• Cabela’s Big Outdoorsman Lounger: 400 lbs rating — ~31″W between outer edges of armrests — open upper areas of the backrest frame — untested — since the base frame is likely wider at the front than at the back, contact us regarding a build plan change

-These types of zero gravity chairs may result in some bino-chair limitation:
+The following may result in some bino-chair limitation:

 • chairs under 20 lbs with a weight capacity rating under 350 lbs